B1. Number Sense:

 Ask questions to get them to verbalize their approach, such as:

-• What combining strategy are you using?
+- What strategies are you using?

 Consolidation of Learning